AaltoRSE/speech2text/docs/source/user_guide.md

 >
 > Subsequently, the shell will ask you for a password.
 This is your Aalto password.
 Note that your key presses do not show - just write your password and press enter.
 >
+> You can skip the following question about `.zshrc` file creation by pressing "q".
+>
 > Afterwards, you can close this tab.
 Your Triton account is now fully operational.